zhangstu/energon_example/cement.md

 ### Model 1
 ### Model 2

-## Example 1: Using Genome Data with Energon
+## Example: Using Genome Data with Energon
 By writing EnergonQL, [**Energon**][energon] can assist to access the **Genome** data.
 For example:

 `SELECT Power + Weather * Temperature`\